 Assessment Description Weight Aligned Course

 Method Learning

-Outcomes
+Wiethou Outcomes

-In assessing the stu dent's performance, both the "efforts" and "ability" in dicated in CLO1,2,3,4
+In assessing the stude In assessing the student's performance, both the "efforts" and "ability" indicated in the field

-are recognized.
-Students are assessed on their ability in , , ,
+placement are recognized.
+Students are assessed on their ability in four areas of competence CLO1,2,3,4

-of competence whi ch are necessary for becoming a professional social wo rker.
-They
+which are necessary for becoming a professional social worker.
+They include

-include

-1) Professional Requ uirements (25%)
+1) Professional Requirements (25%)

-2) Organization Req uirements (15%),
+2) Organization Requirements (15%)

-3) Practice Compet ency (40%)
+3) Practice Competency (40%)

-4) Written Assignmo
+4) Written Assignment and Use of Supervision (20%)

-Consideration should be given to the complexity of the assignments, and the complexity of the placement setting.
-If the fieldwork supervisor is clear that the student's performance in specific tasks has been affected by setting constraints over which the student has limited control, the fieldwork supervisor may consider giving the student a more generous rating for those particular tasks.
-The recommended grade should reflect the student's performance throughout the placement period.
+Consideration should be given to the complexity of the assignments, and the complexity of t

+placement setting.
+If the fieldwork supervisor is clear that the student's performance in specific

+tasks has been affected by setting constraints over which the student has limited control, the

+fieldwork supervisor may consider giving the student a more generous rating for those particul

+tasks.
+The recommended grade should reflect the student's performance throughout t

+placement period.

 1. What to look for in assessing student performance:

+1. What to look for in assessing statent performance .

-General aspects: These affect the overall performance of the student.
+General aspects : These affect the overall performance of the student.

 - initiative

 - sense of responsibility

 - work attitude

 - adjustment to the work setting

 - teamwork

 - handling difficulties

 - analytical ability

 interest in relevant issues beyond immediate tasks

 - progress made

 Aspects related to the practice

-- understanding and presentation of the social work role and image in line
+- understanding and presentation of the social work role and image in line with t ha

-with the specific situation of the setting
+specific situation of the setting ne

 - theory application

 - skill performance

 - handling client resistance

 - writing skill

 Aspects related to learning

 - learning attitude

 - ability to transfer learning

 - use of supervision (getting prepared, trying out suggestions, etc.)

 Aspects related to professional ethics

 - refer to the SWRB Code of Practice

-ГССГ NTIAL DEADINES: (Journale, touthacks, website addresses ats.)

-NTIAL READINGS: (Journals, textbooks, website addresses etc.) mmended Textbooks/Books:
+ESSENTIAL READINGS: (Journals, textbooks, website addresses etc.)

-Advisory Committee on Social Work Training and Mannower Planning, Social W olfono Donortro ont
+Recommended Textbooks/Books:

-- Advisory Committee on Social Work Training and Manpower Planning, Social Welfare Department (2001).
+- 1. Advisory Committee on Social Work Training and Manpower Planning, Social Welfare Department (2001).
 English writing reference kit for social workers.
-Hong Kong, China: - 2.
-Baird, Brian N. (2014) The Internship, Practicum, and Field Placement Handbook A Guide for the Helping Professions, Seventh Edition.
+Hong Kong, China - 2.
+Baird, Brian N. (2019) The Internship, Practicum, and Field Placement Handbook A Guide for the Helping Professions, Eighth Edition.
 USA: Routledge - 3.
-Corey, M.S. & Corey, Gerald (2011) Becoming a Helper, Sixth Edition.
-USA : Brooks/Cole. - 4.
+Cleak, Helen & Wilson, Jill (2018) Making the Most of Field Placement, 4th Edition.
+Australia: Cengage - 4.
 Edmondson, David (2014) Social Work Practice Learning A Student Guide.
-London : Sage. - 5.
+London: Sage. - 5.
 Kiser, P.M.
-(2012) The Human Services Internship: Getting the Most from Your Experience, International Edition, 3rd Edition.
-USA : Brooks/Cole. - 6.
+(2016) The Human Services Internship: Getting the Most from Your Experience, International Edition, 4th Edition.
+USA: Brooks/Cole. - 6.
 Mathew, Ian, Simpson D. & Crawford K. (2014).
 Your Social Work Practice Placement, From Finish to Start.
 London, England: SAGE Publications Ltd.